Rethinking the Learning Paradigm for Facial Expression Recognition: Experiments

 \subsubsection{Effectiveness of PLL Paradigm}

-To validate the PLL paradigm, we solely utilize the ResNet-18 model pre-trained on the FER dataset MS-Celeb-1M~\cite{guo2016ms}.
-We directly compare the traditional Softmax loss with the vanilla PLL loss, employing only (\cref{eq2}) without additional modules.
-The outcomes are reported in \cref{table2} and \cref{a7_acc}.
-(1) PLL loss consistently surpasses the Softmax loss, enhancing recognition accuracy by 2.13\% on RAF-DB, 1.03\% on FERPlus, and 0.63\% on AffectNet-7.
-Thus, we experimentally verify that a good performance can be attained using ResNet-18 with the vanilla PLL loss.
-(2) As evident from \cref{a7_acc}, during the initial training phases, pre-training establishes a solid foundation for feature initialization.
-However, as training advances, supervised learning gradually adjusts to ambiguous labels, making it sensitive to ambiguities within the label space, thus leading to performance degradation.
-In contrast, PLL exhibits greater resilience to the disruptive effects of ambiguous labels.
+To verify the effectiveness of our PLL paradigm, we only use the ResNet-18 pre-trained on FER dataset MS-Celeb-1M~\cite{guo2016ms} and pre-trained Maskfeat as the backbone. we compare the traditional Softmax Loss to Vanilla PLL Loss only using Eq.(\ref{eq2}) without any other modules and report the results in Table \ref{exp:table:pll_effectiveness}.
+(1) Compared with Softmax loss, PLL loss exceeds it across the board, improving the recognition accuracy by 2.13\% on RAF-DB, 1.03\% on FERPlus, and 0.63\% on AffectNet-7 in terms of ResNet-18.
+We experimentally verified that a good performance can be achieved even if only using ResNet-18 with the vanilla PLL loss.
+The ``Maskfeat-PR'' setting yields a similar conclusion.
+(2) Table \ref{table1} reveals that most ResNet-based methods employ supervised learning to represent the label space distribution for samples, which is susceptible to the influence of incorrect labels in the label space.
+From the results, simplifying FER as a supervised learning task is not optimal.